A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 Toyosu Fish Market – While the original (inner) fish market has moved, the outer market remains bustling with stalls offering fresh produce, seafood, and various goods.
 Just be warned that this famous fish market is a major tourist spot that gets very crowded.

 Day trip to Mount Fuji – Visiting Mount Fuji from Tokyo in a day is a fantastic way to experience one of the world’s most famous mountains, even with limited time.
-Travel by bus or train for a self-guided trip, or opt for a guided tour to see the most iconic spots around Mount Fuji.
+Travel by bus or train for a self-guided trip, or opt for a guided Mount Fuji tour to see the most iconic spots in a day.

 Tokyo National Museum (TNM) – Tokyo is home to many excellent museums, and the TNM is Japan’s oldest and largest national museum.
 Located in Ueno Park (a cultural hub in Tokyo known for its museums and Ueno Zoo), you should add it to your bucket list if you’re interested in Japanese art, history, and culture!